AnujSharma1506-lab/Movie-Discovery-Platform/README.md

-# 🎬 Movie Recommender System
+# 🎬 Movie Discovery Platform

 A **content-based Movie Recommendation System** built using **Python, Machine Learning, and Streamlit**.
 This web application recommends movies similar to the one selected by the user and fetches real-time movie details using the **TMDB API**.